Shane and Georgie Baxter are the Senior Pastors of Enjoy Church.

 A monumental moment occurred in November 2009 when Ps Shane bought forth the vision of "5 in 5: 5 campuses, 5 locations, in 5 years.
 2010 to 2015."
 By the grace and favour of God, the fifth campus was planted only 3 years later in November 2012.

-Enjoy Church has two city campuses - West Campus based in Sunshine, and East Campus based in Mulgrave and; three regional campuses - Gippsland Campus based in Morwell, Bendigo Campus, and Ballarat Campus.
+Enjoy Church now has three city campuses - West Campus based in Sunshine, East Campus based in Mulgrave, North Campus based in Epping and; five regional campuses - Gippsland Campus based in Morwell, Bendigo Campus, Ballarat East Campus, Ballarat West Campus, and Wangaratta Campus.

 We are reaching our city, state and world.
 For this, we give God all the glory and honour and look forward to taking more ground for God's Kingdom.
 Now, we are more excited than we’ve ever been!
 The opportunities and challenges before us on every front are exciting, but with the help of our God, we believe we’ll achieve everything that He has placed in our hearts.